-Linda Bauer is the vice president of Mission Assurance, which is responsible for the management and operation of the Pantex Plant in Amarillo, Texas, and the Y-12 National Security Complex in Oak Ridge, Tennessee.
-In this role, she is responsible for providing the framework within which merger, consolidation and continuous improvement activities are planned and executed.
-She is responsible for the Enterprise Excellence, the Ideas for Cost Efficiency and the Cost Savings Reinvestment programs.
+Blake Scott is vice president of Mission Assurance for Consolidated Nuclear Security, LLC, which is responsible for the management and operation of the Pantex Plant in Amarillo, Texas, and the Y-12 National Security Complex in Oak Ridge, Tennessee.
+In this role, he is responsible for the following organizations: Enterprise Occupational Health, Operations Assurance, Pantex Environmental & Safety Programs, Quality, and Y-12 Environment, Safety, & Health.

 The multifaceted Mission Assurance organization ensures that the quality of Pantex and Y-12 production activities meet requirements of federal program and design agency customers, which provides certifiable confidence in the nuclear stockpile.
 Responsibilities also include subject matter expertise for all readiness activities, nuclear and explosives safety, and coordination with the Department of Energy Office of Enforcement.
 The organization also is responsible for occupational health, radiological controls, and radiation safety as well as ensuring the work environment at both sites is protective of the worker, public, and the environment.